-In a third experiment, we asked the subjects to report whether the direction of displacement of the stimuli presented in the intact field, in the blind field or in both fields simultaneously were the same or different.
-Results showed that while the subjects obtained over 90% correct responses in their intact field, none were able to discriminate direction of movement, in the blind field or in both fields simultaneously, a function associated with area MT (putative V5), absent in our subjects (Fig. 3, Table 2, Table 3).
+In a third experiment, we asked the patients to report whether the directions of displacement of the stimuli presented in the intact field, in the blind field, or in both fields simultaneously were the same or different.
+Results showed that although the patients obtained more than 90% correct responses in their intact field, none were able to discriminate direction of movement, in the blind field or in both fields simultaneously, a function associated with area MT (putative V5), absent in our patients (Fig. 3, Table 2, Table 3).

-The positive visual functions in the blind hemifield of hemispherectomized subjects have been put into doubt by some control experiments suggesting that there may have been stray light entering the intact hemifield (King et al., 1996b).
-Subsequently, we showed the importance of controlling intraocular light scatter since spectral sensitivity within the blind field can be reduced considerably and yet, high intensity stimuli can be detected probably by foveal receptors (Stoerig et al., 1996).
-We then presented a model that could explain the scatter properties of the eye on the visual sensitivities obtained with hemispherectomized subjects (Faubert et al., 1999).
+The positive visual functions in the blind hemifield of hemispherectomized patients have been put into doubt by some control experiments, suggesting that there may have been stray light entering the intact hemifield (King and others 1996).
+Subsequently, we showed the importance of controlling intraocular light scatter, as spectral sensitivity within the blind field can be reduced considerably and yet high intensity stimuli can be detected probably by foveal receptors (Stoerig and others 1996).
+We then presented a model that could explain the scatter properties of the eye on the visual sensitivities obtained with hemispherectomized patients (Faubert and others 1999).

-Taking these factors into consideration and controlling for them, we nevertheless confirmed in a separate group of hemisphectomized subjects the existence of residual vision with awareness in the blind field that could not be linked to light scatter, eccentric fixation or eye movements (Fendrich et al., 1992; Wessinger et al., 1996; Fig. 4).
-A double Purkinje eye tracker was used with two hemispherectomized subjects in order to stabilize the stimulus displays retinally and eliminate artifacts due to eye motion.
-Black stimuli (<1 cd/m2) were presented on a gray background (10 cd/m2) to reduce light scatter.
-Stimulus detection and discrimination were then tested in a forced-choice paradigm within the blind visual field of the subjects using stabilized field mapping.
-An area was identified in both subjects' hemianopic field within which stimulus detection was possible.
-The area consisted of a horizontal band not wider than 3.5 degrees but extending up to 6° at one field location for each subject.
-The areas of residual vision varied among subjects.
+Taking these factors into consideration and controlling for them, we nevertheless confirmed in a separate group of hemispherectomized patients the existence of residual vision with awareness in the blind field that could not be linked to light scatter, eccentric fixation, or eye movements (Fendrich and others 1992; Wessinger and others 1996) (Fig. 4).
+A double Purkinje eye tracker was used with two hemispherectomized patients to stabilize the stimulus displays retinally and eliminate artifacts due to eye motion.
+Black stimuli (<1 cd/m2) were presented on a gray background (10 cd/m^2) to reduce light scatter.
+Stimulus detection and discrimination were then tested in a forced-choice paradigm within the blind visual field of the patients using stabilized field mapping.
+An area was identified in both patients' hemianopic field within which stimulus detection was possible.
+The area consisted of a horizontal band not wider than 3.5 degrees but extending up to 6 degrees at one field location for each patient.
+The areas of residual vision varied among patients.
 With SE, the band was within both visual quadrants, but only above the horizontal meridian for JB.
-The subjects were aware of their residual vision and mean confidence values in areas with sparing were significantly higher than in those areas without sparing.
-Within the areas of residual vision, both subjects readily discriminated simple stimuli such as square and diamond figures and, although they were poorer at discriminating complex stimuli, they still performed above chance.
+The patients were aware of their residual vision, and mean confidence values in areas with sparing were significantly higher than in those areas without sparing.
+Within the areas of residual vision, both patients readily discriminated simple stimuli such as square and diamond figures and, although they were poorer at discriminating complex stimuli, they still performed above chance.
 Both were also able to verbally identify squares and diamonds presented within the zone of sparing, but neither could identify similarly presented complex figures.
-In both the discrimination and identification tasks, the subjects performed at chance when stimuli were outside the areas with spared detection while they were always identified correctly in each subject's seeing field (Fig. 4 and Table 3).
+In both the discrimination and identification tasks, the patients performed at chance when stimuli were outside the areas with spared detection, while they were always identified correctly in each patient's seeing field (Fig. 4, Table 3).

-2. Residual vision without awareness (blindsight): Spatial Summation Effect Paradigm
+2. Residual Vision without Awareness (Blindsight): Spatial Summation Effect Paradigm